 Beth Bachmann: Bachmann, whose book, Temper, won of the 2008 AWP Donald Hall Prize, received the Kate Tufts Discovery Award in 2010 and the Poetry Society of America’s 2011 Alice Fay Di Castagnola Award for a manuscript in progress.
+That manuscript became her second book, Do Not Rise.
 Her poems have appeared in such journals as the American Poetry Review, Kenyon Review, Prairie Schooner, and Southern Review, and have been anthologized in Alice Redux and Best New Poets 2005 & 2007.
 Her honors include the American Poet Prize, sponsored by The American Poetry Journal, and fellowships and scholarships from the Tennessee Arts Commission, Bread Loaf and the Sewanee Writer’s Conference.
 She has served as book review editor for The Southern Review.

 Peter Guralnick: Guralnick’s books include the prize-winning two-volume biography of Elvis Presley, Last Train to Memphis and Careless Love, which The New York Times Book Review characterized as “among the most ambitious and crucial biographical undertakings yet devoted to a major American figure of the second half of the twentieth century.”
 Other books include an acclaimed trilogy on American roots music listed by the Blues Hall of Fame as classics of blues literature, Sweet Soul Music, Lost Highway, and Feel Like Going Home; the biographical inquiry Searching for Robert Johnson; the novel, Nighthawk Blues; and, most recently, Dream Boogie: The Triumph of Sam Cooke.
 Guralnick is currently at work on a biography of Sam Phillips.